dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/implementing-basic-crud-functionality-with-the-entity-framework-in-asp-net-mvc-application.md

 ## Create a Details page

 The scaffolded code for the Students `Index` page left out the `Enrollments` property, because that property holds a collection.
-In the `Details` page you'll display the contents of the collection in an HTML table.
+In the `Details` page, you'll display the contents of the collection in an HTML table.

 In *Controllers\StudentController.cs*, the action method for the `Details` view uses the [Find](https://msdn.microsoft.com/library/gg696418(v=VS.103).aspx) method to retrieve a single `Student` entity.